Table of Contents Show

 Frank is impressed with their roots in traditional Italian baking and that they use Baker’s Pride gas ovens in preference to coal-fired ovens.

-Get your brine on with their fresh-shucked clam, the best pizza in New Haven with garlic and lemon wedges at the side.
-Run through sisters Laurie and Cheryl, Zuppardi’s is an 80-year-old family heirloom recognized in West Haven for its sausage pie, in which the primary slice is as appropriate because the last.
+Get your brine on with their fresh-shucked clam, with garlic and lemon wedges at the side.
+Run through sisters Laurie and Cheryl, Zuppardi’s is an 80-year-old family heirloom recognized in West Haven for its sausage pie, in which the primary slice is as appropriate as the last.

 4.5.
 Modern Apizza